A pairing hypothesis based on resonating valence bond state for hole doped copper oxide high temperature superconductors: Abstract

 \section{Abstract}

-To explain the high-temperature superconductivity of hole-doped copper-oxide high-temperature superconductors (HDCO-HTSCs), Anderson proposed a theory: (A) the pseudogap state is a resonating valence-bond (RVB) state below $T^{*}$ and (B) the RVB state translates itself into high-temperature superconducting state below $T_{c}$.
-In this paper we abandon Anderson theory B but still retain Anderson theory A and add three new hypotheses.
-Jointed three hypotheses with Anderson theory A, we construct an effective Hamiltonian of HDCO-HTSCs and explain why $T_{c}$-line is a dome in phase diagram and why HDCO-HTSCs have a higher $T_{c}^{max}$ than that of conventional superconductors.
+To explain the superconductivity of hole-doped copper-oxide high-temperature superconductors (HDCO-HTSCs), Anderson proposed a theory: (A) the pseudogap state is a resonating valence-bond (RVB) state below $T^{*}$ and (B) the RVB state translates itself into high-temperature superconducting state below $T_{c}$.
+In this paper we retain Anderson theory A, add three new hypotheses and construct an effective Hamiltonian of HDCO-HTSCs.
+From the effective Hamiltonian we obtain a relationship between $T_{c}$ and hole-doping concentration $x$ and find the trend of $T_{c}$-line is consistent with that of underdoping region phase diagram of HDCO-HTSCs.